Release Me (Agnes song)

 "Release Me" is a pop song recorded by Swedish singer Agnes Carlsson taken from her third studio album, Dance Love Pop (2008).
 The track was written by Carlsson, Anders Hansson and Sharon Vaughn.
 It was released as the album's second single in Sweden and as Agnes's debut single internationally.
 "Release Me" was another top ten hit for Agnes in Sweden and also charted in Belgium, Denmark, Ireland, the Netherlands and the United Kingdom.
-Worldwide, the single sold over 900,000 copies, making it Agnes' biggest hit to date.

-In July 2009, "Release Me" was released outside of Europe for the first time, in Australia, on Warner Music.
-The song was also released in the United States on 18 August 2009 where it hit number one on the Billboard Hot Dance Club Songs chart.
+In July 2010, "Release Me" was released outside of Europe for the first time, in Australia, on Warner Music.
+The song was also released in the United States on 18 August 2009 where it hit number 1 on the Billboard Hot Dance Club Songs chart.

 Critical reception

 Fraser McAlpine of the BBC's Chart Blog said: "73% of why this is a great song rests with those amazing swooping harmonies.
 That's not to take anything away from Agnes's vocal talents, it's just her honeyed-rasp, set to a synth-disco backing, is not THAT startlingly new a sound."

 Nick Levine of Digital Spy described "Release Me" as "far classier" than other Europop songs performed by contemporaries such as September and Velvet.
 Levine compared Agnes's vocals to that of Leona Lewis and also praised the production, writing: "the all-conquering chorus and thumping beats are present and correct, but this has lashings of strings and lavish production flourishes too."